bsv-blockchain/gitbook-poc-solutions/poc-catalog/truth-machine/technical-truth-machine.md

 ## Overview

-Truth Machine is a blockchain-based data integrity and timestamping system built on Bitcoin SV.
+Truth Machine is a blockchain-based data integrity and timestamping system built on BSV.
 It provides immutable proof of data existence and integrity by recording cryptographic hashes on the blockchain.

 ---